okuuuu/ascii-art-web/README.md

 ### Dockerize

 Check that you have Docker Desktop installed to your PC and WSL2 engine is enabled in the settings.
-To build a docker image from the application, run
+To build a docker image from the application run
 ```
 bash d-start.sh
 ```